davidma415/bookstore-api/README.md

 * Next, use ngrok to setup the tunnel to allow outside connections. ngrok can be downloaded at the following [link](https://ngrok.com/download).
 Once you have downloaded, change into the directory where you have it downloaded and unzip the file.
 After unzipping, run `./ngrok http 3000`, since this is the port that our Rails server is running on.
 Keep note of the url that it generates (ends with ngrok.io).

-* Run `rails s` to start your server, and also start the [front-end client](https://github.com/davidma415/bookstore-client).

 ### Webhook Configuration
 * Visit this [link](https://github.com/davidma415/bookstore-api/settings/hooks) to add your webhook.